scorbo2/ext-iv-ice/README.md

 # ext-iv-ice
-An extension for ImageViewer to allow semantic tagging and searching of images
+An extension for ImageViewer to allow semantic tagging and searching of images.